CARV: A Diagnostic Benchmark for Compositional Analogical Reasoning in Multimodal LLMs

-In this section, we demonstrate the experiment settings and the overall performance of current MLLMs on the proposed tasks.
-We first test the overall performance across different models and then apply the diagnosis pipeline to analyze the bottleneck and failure modes.
+In this section, we demonstrate the experimental settings and the overall performance of current MLLMs on the proposed tasks.
+We first test the overall performance across different models and then apply the diagnosis pipeline to analyze the bottlenecks and failure modes.